peter88213/nvhelp-en/source/export_menu.rst

    as underline and strikethrough are lost.

 .. tip::
-   If you prefer simple blank lines instead of section separators, you can achieve this using "Find and replace".
+   If you prefer simple blank lines instead of the three-asterisks in your final document, you can achieve this using "Find and replace".
    This is particularly convenient with a macro that comes with the `novelibre-tools <https://github.com/peter88213/novelibre-tools/>`__